email2liyang/grpc-mate/README.md

   * [Jacoco](#jacoco)

 ### Demo  Script
-the project will demostrate an online store search service including
+the project will demonstrate an online store search service including

 * Create elasticsearch index with alias
 * Uploading products into Elasticsearch (client streaming)